Australians rally at Parliament to demand justice for women

 “I was raped inside Parliament House by a colleague, and for so long it felt like the people around me only cared because of where it happened or what it might mean for them,” a tearful Higgins told the Canberra crowd.

 “It was so confusing because these people were my idols.
 I had dedicated my life to them.
-They were my social network, my colleagues, and my family.
+They were my social network, my colleagues and my family.
 And suddenly they treated me differently.
 I wasn’t a person who had gone through a life-changing, traumatic event.
 I was a political problem,” she added.

 The Associated Press does not usually identify alleged victims of sexual assault, but Higgins has chosen to identify herself in the media.